Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved past the external memory interface within a second.
-It is worked out by multiplying the card's interface width by its memory clock speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the bus width by its memory clock speed.
+In the case of DDR type memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This is worked out by multiplying the total texture units by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to the local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Render Output Units by the the card's clock speed.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Render Output Units by the the card's clock speed.
 ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices